 During a flood

-If you are instructed by emergency officials to evacuate, do so immediately.
-If an evacuation is not in place, consider these safety precautions:
+If an evacuation is not in place, consider the following safety precautions:

-- avoid travelling on roads that are near any bodies of water
+- Avoid travelling on roads that are near water, bridges, ravines, embankments, low laying areas and any bodies of water.

-- don’t drive through, stand or walk in any moving water
+- Do not drive through, stand or walk in any moving water.

-- if you must walk, look for still water and use a stick to check the ground in front of you
+- If you must walk, look for where the water is not moving and use a stick to check the ground in front of you.

-- keep children and pets away from floodwater
+- Account for all your family members, keeping children and pets away from floodwater.

 After a flood

-Before returning home, check with your local municipality for any information from local public health units, utilities and other community officials who are working to keep you and your family safe.
+Before returning home, check with your local municipality for any information from your public health units, utilities and other community officials who are working to keep you and your family safe.

 - Don’t use flooded appliances, electrical outlets, switch boxes or fuse breaker panels until they have been checked by your local authority.